 - Polish: Now the floor is ready for the main polishing.
 The final aesthetic and texture you want to achieve will influence what levels of grit the concrete finisher will use to polish the floor.
 Often, the process begins with 400-grit resin abrasives, which may be the only abrasives needed if you’re going for a lower-gloss finish.
 For a higher-gloss finish, the concrete finisher may then use an 800-grit resin pad.

 - Guard/sealer: To finish and protect the floor, the concrete finisher will apply a guard that will soak into the floor.
 Once it cures, the guard gets buffed, leaving the floor more durable.
 A topical sealer can also work instead of a guard, but it will sit on the surface rather than penetrating the concrete, meaning you may eventually need to reapply another coat.
 A sealer may also need curing with a high-speed burnisher.

 Benefits of Polished Concrete Floors

 So, why are polished concrete floors desirable in so many commercial spaces, warehouses and even homes?
 People have discovered polished concrete floors offer a whole host of benefits.
-In looking at polished concrete floors pros and cons, it’s easy to see polished concrete floors have far more advantages than disadvantages.
+In looking at the pros and cons of concrete polished floors, it’s easy to see polished concrete has far more advantages than disadvantages.